Learn more via the course page.

 - Teacher to support nurse, midwifery and Specialist Practitioner/ Specialist Community Public Health Nursing provision (NMC Stage 4) and equivalent allied health education.

 - Higher Education Academy Fellowship (UKPSF Descriptor 2) to support Higher Education provision of nurse education, midwifery and Specialist Community Public Health Nursing programmes.
-Routes 2 and 3 may be completed together.

 The programme employs contemporary methods of delivery to enhance the student experience; the aim being to develop critical and autonomous practitioners who are able to make well informed decisions in relation to educational practice and have effective, transferable employment related skills.
 Practitioners will work with their mentors within higher education and clinical practice and actively engage with a range of teaching and learning opportunities within higher education and clinical environments to achieve professional teaching standards.